 The wind farm will produce enough electricity each year for about 30,000 average New Zealand homes.

 The Project Mill Creek is being developed by Meridian Energy.
 The budget is around $169 million, and goods and services are being sourced locally wherever possible.

 The Environment Court approved Project Mill Creek in August 2011, with a final decision on conditions being made February 2012.

 March 2014 update

 Meridian Energy have now finished the second phase of the Mill Creek project and the wind farm site is now ready for the delivery of the turbines.
 All of the major earthworks associated with construction of the roads and all of the turbine concrete and reinforced steel foundations are now finished.

 The next stage is the transportation of the turbines from Wellington CentrePort to the wind farm and the construction of the turbines on site.
-It is expected the wind farm will be completed and operating around December 2014.
+It is expected the wind farm will be completed in February 2015.